 3 cloves garlic, minced

 1 (12-ounce) can coconut milk

 2 teaspoons Madras curry powder

 Gather the ingredients.

 Bring 2 cups of water to a boil in a small saucepan over high heat.
-Add the broccoli and cook for 1 minute.
-Drain the broccoli well and set it aside.
+Add broccoli and cook for 1 minute.
+Drain broccoli well and set aside.

-In a medium saucepan or large skillet, heat the olive oil and add the onions over medium heat.
-Sauté for a few minutes, just until the onions are soft.
-Add the minced garlic, carrot, mushrooms, and cooked broccoli and cook for an additional 2 minutes.
+In a medium saucepan or large skillet, heat olive oil over medium heat and add onions.
+Sauté for a few minutes, just until onions are soft.
+Add minced garlic, carrot, mushrooms, and cooked broccoli and cook for an additional 2 minutes.

-Add the coconut milk and broth to the pan and stir well to combine.
-Add the lime juice, salt, and curry powder, then let the mixture slowly simmer for about 5 minutes, being careful not to let the soup boil.
+Add coconut milk and broth to pan and stir well to combine.
+Add lime juice, salt, and curry powder, then let mixture slowly simmer for about 5 minutes, being careful not to let soup boil.

-Remove from heat and serve the soup with chopped fresh cilantro.
+Remove from heat and serve soup with chopped fresh cilantro.